Iwan Fals

-Virgiawan Listanto or better known as Iwan Fals (born September 3, 1961) is an Indonesian singer, songwriter and guitarist of Javanese descent.
+Virgiawan Listanto or better known as Iwan Fals (born 3 September 1961) is an Indonesian singer, songwriter and guitarist of Javanese descent.
 In 2002, Time named him a Great Asian Hero.

 Early life

-Iwan was born Virgiawan Listanto in Jakarta, on September 3, 1961, to Harsoyo, a soldier, and Lies Suudijah.
+Iwan Fals was born Virgiawan Listanto in Jakarta, on 3 September 1961, to Harsoyo, a soldier, and Lies Suudijah.
 He studied at SMP Negeri 5 Bandung and SMAK BPK Bandung.
 He continued his studies at Sekolah Tinggi Publisistik and then Institut Kesenian Jakarta.
 At the age of thirteen, he appeared as a street musician at small wedding ceremonies and other social events.